 Security

 Sometimes, bedside carts are required to hold controlled substances.
-In these situations, Carts with a double-locking feature provide the protection needed.
+In these situations, arts with a double-locking feature provide the protection needed.
 Metro offers this form of security with an Advanced LCD Touchpad security system on Flexline models.

 Technology